5 Steps to Develop an Audience-First Content Marketing Strategy

 Once you’ve chosen an audience segment of focus, it’s time to get to know that audience intimately.
 What makes them tick?

 Getting to know your audience is easier said than done.
-By using a data science platform like Affinio, marketers can discover valuable insights in only a few hours.
+By using an Interest Analytics platform like Affinio, marketers can discover valuable insights in only a few hours.
 Insights such as: